ArminJo/Arduino-OpenWindowAlarm/README.md

 After power reduction changes
 ![Final power reduction](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/Final-Version-Detail.jpg)

-   If you want to connect the WindowAlarm to a USB power bank **without auto switch off**, you only have to disconnect the resistor Do this AFTER programming the device.
+   If you want to connect the WindowAlarm to a USB power bank **without auto switch off**, you only have to disconnect the resistor.
+Do this AFTER programming the device.
    You could also first flush a new bootloader with [Burn_upgrade_micronucleus-t85_pullup_at_0.cmd](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/Burn_upgrade_micronucleus-t85_pullup_at_0.cmd) and then connect the resistor to P0 (Pin4).
    Now the board consumes 6-9 Microampere which is negligable compared to the 100 Microampere internal loss of the power bank itself.
 This setup allows for more then 2 years of usage with a 2000mAh power bank **without auto switch off**.